pierredarrieutort/fitext/README.md

 ## Options

-You can pass options in `fitext`.
-Allowed values are as follows:
+You can pass options to `fitext`.
+Allowed values are:

 | Name             | Type      | Default | Description |
 | :--------------- | :-------- | :------ | :---------- |
 | **`fittables`**  | `Array`   | `[]`    | Lists all `fittables` elements.
 [More](#fittables)|
 | **`wideable`**   | `Boolean` | `false` | Enables the font-size enlarger.
 [More](#wideable)|

-- ### `fittables`
+### `fittables`

-    This option can accept arrays or nodes/HTML collection or anything else that can be destructured following an array pattern.
-If you want to use a `document.querySelector('element')`, put it in an array like this: `[document.querySelector('element')]`.
+This option can accept arrays or nodes/HTML collections or anything else that can be destructured following an array pattern.
+If you want to use `document.querySelector('element')`, put it in an array like this: `[document.querySelector('element')]`.

-- ### `wideable`
+### `wideable`

-    This option enlarges the font size above the font size established before executing the `fit` function.
-    The default behavior of this options limits the font-size to the font-size established before the function execution.
+This option makes the font-size enlarge if the container is big enough.
+This option is not enabled by default and limits the font-size to the value it is declared before the execution of the `fit` function.

 ## Browser Support